• Skip to primary navigation

 Balancing the Blend

 Remember, depending on your taste and health needs, it's fine to have a bit of both.
-In fact, doing so will give the broad spectrum of incredible health benefits that each type of tea and organic low-acid coffee can offer.
+Doing so will give the broad spectrum of incredible health benefits that each type of tea and organic low-acid coffee can offer.

 Both tea and coffee have delicious flavors and antioxidants in them.
 It's up to you to decide what tastes best and makes you feel good.
 Listening to your body's needs is key!